 Instructions

-- Meanwhile prepare your cauliflower by chopping it into bite-sized florets.
-Now add the juice of 1 lime, 1 can coconut milk, 1 can chopped tomatoes, ¼ cup of water (use the tomato tin to measure it out) 1 heaped tablespoon peanut butter and stir
+• Meanwhile prepare your cauliflower by chopping it into bite-sized florets.
+Now add the juice of 1 lime, 1 can coconut milk, 1 can chopped tomatoes, ¼ cup of water (use the tomato tin to measure it out) 1 heaped tbsp peanut butter and stir

 Notes